-How can I lower my health insurance cost?
+How can I lower my monthly health insurance cost?

 Who is this for?

-Choose a health insurance plan with a health savings account
+Choose a plan that pairs with a health savings account

 Join a professional association